Articles of Association

 Unless provided otherwise in mandatory law (cf. § 8-3 (1) of the Norwegian Finance Institutions Act and the Norwegian Limited Companies Act §5-18), a decision to amend the Articles requires the approval of at least two-thirds of the votes represented at the General Meeting.
 Amendments to these articles as set out in regulation on finance institutions and finance groups § 7-2 must be approved by the Ministry of Finance to be valid.

-The General Meeting shall elect two members to sign the minutes together with the Chairman of the meeting.
+The General Meeting shall elect two members to sign the minutes together with the Chair of the meeting.

 The minutes shall be available to all members and shall be filed in a safe manner.